awsdocs/aws-cdk-guide/doc_source/work-with-cdk-typescript.md

 If you are subclassing an AWS Construct Library class \(or overriding a method that takes a props\-like argument\), you can inherit from the existing interface to create a new one that specifies any new props your code requires\.
 When calling the parent class or base method, generally you can pass the entire props argument you received, since any attributes provided in the object but not specified in the interface will be ignored\.

-However, we do occasionally add properties to constructs\.
-If a property we add in a later version happens to have the same name as one you're accepting, passing it up the chain can cause unexpected behavior\.
+A future release of the AWS CDK could coincidentally add a new property with a name you used for your own property\.
+Passing the value you receive up the inheritance chain can then cause unexpected behavior\.
 It's safer to pass a shallow copy of the props you received with your property removed or set to `undefined`\.
 For example:

 ```
 super(scope, name, {...props, encryptionKeys: undefined});